 MBBS in Ukraine | MBBS in Odessa | Study in Ukraine | Study in Odessa | Education in Ukraine | Education in Odessa | Odessa National Medical University | ODNMU | ONMU | MBBS Admission in Odessa National Medical University | MBBS Fee in Odessa National Medical University | Direct Admission in Odessa National Medical University | Apply for MBBS Admission in Odessa National Medical University | How to Get Direct Admission in MBBS in Odessa National Medical University | Study in Odessa National Medical University | About Odessa National Medical University | Medical Education in Odessa National Medical University | Institute of Medicine in Odessa National Medical University | Admission 2016 2017 in Odessa National Medical University | Admission Process in Odessa National Medical University | Medical Faculty in Odessa National Medical University | Faculty of Dentistry in Odessa National Medical University | Faculty of Pharmacy in Odessa National Medical University | Faculty of PostGraduate Education in Odessa National Medical University | International Faculty in Odessa National Medical University | Tuition Fee in Odessa National Medical University

-As a higher educational institution of IV accreditation Odessa National Medical University provides training of doctors at the stages of pre-graduation, graduation and post-graduate training (internships, master’s courses).
+As a higher educational institution of IV accreditation Odessa National Medical University provides training of doctors at the stages of Undergraduate and Postgraduate courses (internships, master’s courses).

 The personnel of 62 departments carries out the university’s educational, scientific and medical process.
-There are 840 teachers – professors, associate professors, senior lecturers, assistants, among them: 2 academicians of NAMS of Ukraine (prof. V. Zaporozhan, prof. A. Lobenko), 4 associate members of NAMS of Ukraine (professors V. Kresyun, M. Aryayev, V. Vitenskyi, K. Kosenko), 5 laureates of the State Prize of Ukraine, 2 laureates of Lenin Komsomol Prize, 21 honoured workers of Science and Technology, 19 honoured doctors, 3 honoured workers of Education, 3 honoured inventors, innovators, 5 members of the Presidium and Expert Councils of the Department of personnel certification and the State Attestation Commission of DES of youth and sport of Ukraine, 47 members of specialized academic councils.
+There are 840 teachers.
+Among them there are 2 academicians of NAMS of Ukraine (prof. V. Zaporozhan, prof. A. Lobenko), 4 associate members of NAMS of Ukraine (professors V. Kresyun, M. Aryayev, V. Vitenskyi, K. Kosenko), 5 laureates of the State Prize of Ukraine, 2 laureates of Lenin Komsomol Prize, 21 honoured workers of Science and Technology, 19 honoured doctors, 3 honoured workers of Education, 3 honoured inventors, innovators, 5 members of the Presidium and Expert Councils of the Department of personnel certification and the State Attestation Commission of DES of youth and sport of Ukraine, 47 members of specialized academic councils.

-During the years of university’s existence there have been formed well-known scientific and pedagogical schools.
+During the years of university’s existence,many well-known scientific and pedagogical schools were formed.
 They still successfully operate and bring worldwide fame.
-Now some of the leading scientists of our university are their successors:
+You can find the list of the schools below:

 After finishing the educational and professional program (EPP) of General medical training, the student obtains the qualification of a Specialist and he/she is determined to perform professionally as an internee doctor and a trainee doctor.
 The training for Specialist’s degree (complete higher medical education) is based on general secondary education or basic secondary medical education.